Outbound Sales in SaaS: The Secrets to Winning

 To understand SaaS sales, let’s define software as a service (SaaS).
 This is where software businesses sell their product through a subscription-based pricing model.

 Customers can access SaaS software directly from the cloud instead of installing it onto their computers or devices.
+Not only is this convenient, but the model also minimizes potential storage issues on your device due to extra clutter from installing software.

-SaaS sales is selling software using this model 📈
+SaaS sales is selling software using this model. 📈

 A sales development representative (SDR) sells software to customers that they can access through a portal or website and start accessing the product immediately.